-55. What deductions are taken/not taken from the Severance Payout?
+54. What deductions are taken/not taken from the Severance Payout?

-All statutory deductions (CPP, EI and Income Tax) will be withheld as per the Payment Options Summary, unless you have reached the annual CPP or EI maximum or you are CPP exempt.
+All statutory deductions (CPP, EI and income tax) will be withheld as per the Payment Options Summary, unless you have reached the annual CPP or EI maximum or you are CPP exempt.
 If you have benefit arrears or a salary overpayment, that amount will be automatically deducted.
-There will be no pension or insurance deductions taken from your payment and your benefit coverage amounts will not change as a result of the Severance Payout.
+There will be no pension or group insurance deductions taken from your payment and your benefit coverage amounts will not change as a result of the Severance Payout.
 The payment is also subject to any garnishments currently in place.
-Union dues will not be deducted.

-56. If I have an outstanding salary overpayment or benefit arrears, will it be recovered from the severance payout?
+55. If I have an outstanding salary overpayment or benefit arrears, will it be recovered from the severance payout?

 Yes.
 Any amount owing will be deducted from the severance payout.
-This includes, but is not limited to, salary overpayments, salary advances, and benefit arrears.
+This includes, but is not limited to, salary overpayments, salary advances and benefit arrears.
 These types of deductions are recovered under the authority of s.31 of the Financial Administration Act.
 Your severance could also be subject to any wage garnishment orders in effect.

-57. Can I choose to have my severance cover any annual leave arrears?
+56. Can I choose to have my severance cover any annual leave arrears?

 Yes.
-If you wish to do so, please notify HR in writing by April 30, 2019.
+If you wish to do so, please notify HR in writing prior to your severance being paid.

-58. Will I be notified, prior to the payment date, of any outstanding recoveries from my severance payment?
+57. Will I be notified, prior to the payment date, of any outstanding recoveries from my severance payment?